Toyota Land Cruiser Prado: First generation (J70; 1990)

-The underpowered RJ77 (4 doors with the 22R carbureted Engine)were only available in some Middle eastern countries.
+The underpowered RJ77 (4 doors with the 22R carbureted engine) was only available in some Middle Eastern countries.

 In Japan, it came with electronic fuel injection and a four speed automatic transmission.
 The 2.4 L turbocharged diesel engine with 71 kW and 240 Nm high torque unit was installed.
 The lineup included 2-door and 4-door versions available in SX, LX or EX (4-door only) grades of trim.